teplovDiman/kit/README.md

 Then docker compose will start 2 containers (postgres and application)

 1. `gradle build` task combine several default inner gradle tasks.
 Among other, it will perform several custom tasks.
-When you run it, the second steps will performed:
+When you run it, the second steps will be performed:
      * `copyDockerfile` will copy DockerFile from `./container/docker` to `./build/libs` directory.
        This file contains the instructions for a docker to build the Kit application image;
      * When `processResources` runs, additional steps will perform: